A new playground, picnic area, easy walk through the bush and a waterfall after rain makes for a perfect family outing!

 Once you’ve taken in the scenery you head back on the same path you came in on.
 It took us an hour to go there and back and is mainly flat.

-If you want something less challenging for little legs you could always park at Fiona Road and head in.
+If you want something less challenging for little legs you could always park at Heidi Place and head in.
 If you want to make it more challenging you could check out the extra loop that the Hills Shire Council has suggested here.

 As always, take a phone and water and make someone aware that you are heading out.
 There were plenty of dogs on leads, so we assume they are allowed.